 The CoPE Lab seeks to address these questions using multiple methods and levels of analysis (including cognitive tasks, neuroimaging, and clinical interviews), and across development from late childhood to early adulthood.

-- Welcome to our new team of undergraduate research assistants!
-We are now full for Spring 2017, but welcome additional applicants for summer or fall.
+Welcome to our new undergraduate research assistants Rachel Marcus and Nic Neves!
+We are now full for Fall 2017, but welcome additional applicants for possible spots in Spring 2018.
 See Join the Lab for information on how to apply.

-- The CoPE Lab home is done!
-The remodel has now been completed of our beautiful new lab space, Brown 15-16.
+The CoPE Lab home is done!
+The remodel has now been completed of our beautiful new lab space, Brown Social Science Center, 15-16.